ralphjsmit/filament/packages/schemas/docs/02-forms/02-text-input.md

     ->inputMode('decimal')
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `inputMode()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Setting the numeric step

 You may set the [`step` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#step) of the input using the `step()` method: